Emmotes/ic_spoilers/docs/season_6.md

 <div markdown="1" class="abilityBorder"><div markdown="1" class="abilityBorderInner">
 **Specialisation: Shadows in the Night** (Guess)
-> The maximum number of Accursed Specters that can be active at once is equal to the number of Champions with a DEX score of 16 or higher.
+> The maximum number of Accursed Specters that can be active at once is equal to the number of Champions with a DEX score of 16 or higher in the formation.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>